 Any student with special dietary requirements is given an alternative eating plan form to complete prior to moving into their Wardli.
-They then sit with a staff member to discuss the plan, and then as a Wardli group in order to come up with a plan that suits the group and is respectful and safe for their dietary needs.
+They then meet with a staff member and their Wardli to devise a plan that suits the group and is respectful of their dietary needs.